 In fact, the Teaching Affairs Office has been discussing this problem for a long time, but we haven't found a practical solution.
 So I need to know what you need us to do to help improve the situation?
 Do you have any suggestions?

-Student A: I remember there's a saying goes:" Education is not to fill up a bucket of water, but to light a fire.
+Student A: I remember there's a saying:" Education is not to fill up a bucket of water, but to light a fire.
 "What we call the involution is just like only filling up the water, taking our plenty of time but at the same time not helping us make any progress.
 So I think the meaning of education is to let us students find what we love and encourage us to strive for our dream, maybe by offering characteristic and diversified courses, or by setting different judging standard but not only GPA.

-Student B: I think that we must be careful about the reform of the GPA evaluation system, it has loopholes, but that doesn't mean we need to cancel it.
-We can make posititve changes instead.
-For instance, in order to make students learn something in each course, we can reject "water course" with "dry goods" and turn "achievement point" into "accumulation", so as to evaluate students' real ability more scientifically, and avoid only spelling words without thinking, counting times but not quality, weighing numbers over quality.
+Student B: I think that we must be careful about the reform of the GPA evaluation system.
+It has loopholes, but that doesn't mean we need to cancel it.
+We can make positive changes instead.
+For instance, in order to make students learn something in each course, we can reject "watery courses" with "dry goods"? and turn "achievement point" into "accumulation", so as to evaluate students' real ability more scientifically, and avoid only spelling words without thinking, counting times but not quality, weighing numbers over quality.

 Student C: Furthermore, just like I've mentioned before, in order to break the "prisoner's dilemma" of GPA, students need to look at the myth of GPA dialectically.
 Life is not necessarily a marathon of fixed track, but also a random walk in the forest path.
 University time is one of the best times to explore life's hobbies.
-With the heavy burden of fear for losing, and considering GPA as the only important criteria of our university life, I'm afraid it will be difficult to enjoy the journey whole-heartedly, and may also hinder us from finding out more possibilities.
+With the heavy burden of fear for failure/falling behind, and considering GPA as the only important criteria of our university life, I'm afraid it will be difficult to enjoy the journey whole-heartedly, and may also hinder us from finding out more possibilities.

 So: